philcryer/fak3r.com/drafts/dc-china.md

 Your abstract will be used for the website and printed materials.
 Summarize what your presentation will cover.

+While privacy and security have always been important, in the past few years it's become far more well known about government and corporations overreach in pursuit of power, and/or money.

+Reply
+Retweet
+Like
+More options
+AlfredKGlover's avatar
+Alfred Glover @AlfredKGlover
+19s
+cybersecurity is one of the global challenges nobody can seem to get a handle on. gotta protect yourself

 online privacy and security